annaesvensson/yellow-help/1-en/troubleshooting.md

 YellowSystem::load Theme:stockholm
 ```

 You can find important information in the log file.
 Open file `system/extensions/yellow-website.log` and search for `error`.
-If you are not sure how to fix a problem, then [report a bug](contributing-guidelines).
+If you are not sure how to fix a problem, then [report a bug](contributing-guidelines) along with the log file.
 The log file gives you in any case a quick overview of what happens on your website.
 Here's an example:

 ```
 2020-10-28 14:13:07 info Install Datenstrom Yellow 0.8.17, PHP 7.1.33, Apache 2.4.33, Mac